wp-plugins/wysija-newsletters/readme.txt

 Tags: newsletter, newsletters, newsletter signup, newsletter widget, subscribers, post notification, email subscription, email alerts, automatic newsletter, auto newsletter, autoresponder, follow up, email marketing, email, emailing, subscription
 Requires at least: 3.1
 Tested up to: 3.4.2
-Stable tag: 2.1.6
+Stable tag: 2.1.7

 Send your post notifications or newsletters from WordPress easily, and beautifully.

 == Description ==

 Create newsletters, post notifications and autoresponders.
 Drop your posts, images, social icons in your newsletter.
-Pick one of 20 themes.
 Change fonts and colors on the fly.
+Manage all your subscribers.
 A new and simple newsletter solution for WordPress.
 Finally!

 We built it with the idea that newsletters in WordPress should be easy.
 Not hard.
 Forget MailChimp, Aweber, etc. We're the good guys inside your WordPress.